Does it cost anything to be a member of the Nova Scotia Youth Wind Ensemble?

 May I be a member of other orchestras such as the Nova Scotia Junior Wind Ensemble, Honours Jazz, Nova Scotia Youth Orchestra, etc.?

 NSYWE goes out of its way to co-ordinate its rehearsals and concerts with other music ensembles in the region.
 We understand that overlaps sometimes occur and we expect members in these situations to advise Hope Gendron as soon as they become aware of such a conflict.
-If this becomes a chronic problem, members may be asked to choose one ensemble over another; NSYWE would not issue any refunds in such a situation so please keep that in mind before committing to multiple ensembles.
+If this becomes a chronic problem, members may be asked to choose one ensemble over another; NSYWE will not issue any refunds in such a situation so please keep that in mind before committing to multiple ensembles.